How does this medication work? What will it do for me?

 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Mental health: People taking this medication may feel agitated (restless, anxious, aggressive, emotional, and feeling not like themselves), or they may want to hurt themselves or others.
+Mental health: People taking this medication may feel agitated (restless, anxious, aggressive, emotional, and feeling not like themselves) or depressed, or they may want to hurt themselves or others.
 These symptoms may occur within several weeks after starting this medication.
 If you experience these side effects or notice them in a family member who is taking this medication, contact your doctor immediately.
 You should be closely monitored by your doctor for emotional and behaviour changes while taking this medication.